aaron8153/rottler/README.md

 I made the time scale by 5m each row since that was the smallest unit I could break down the work orders into.

 I added visual feedback for time slots that occur durring a work order's duration.

+##Future Improvements
+I would probably find a good calendar scheduling gem, rather than rolling my own.
+I'd also prefer the table to be rotated so that time is on the x axis.
+I think this would be much simpler to code and would be more readable.
+I'd also make the page searchable by technician name.